 Oxford Open Doors

-Meet the artist and take a tour of selected pieces from the exhibition from 2pm – 2.30pm and 3pm – 3.30pm.
+As part of Oxford Open Doors 2021, meet artist Diana Forster and take a tour of selected pieces from the exhibition; Sat 11 Sep from 2pm – 2.30pm and 3pm – 3.30pm.
+Free entry but booking required.
+Book Now.